Rayraegah/steps-discord-message/README.md

-# Slack Message step
+# Discord message step

-Send a Slack message from your [bitrise](https://www.bitrise.io/cli) build!
+Sends a message to Discord server via WebHook.
+Must be configured on Discord.

 ## How to use this Step